-Please note: absentjustice.com is a work in progress: last edited in January 2019.
+Please note: absentjustice.com – brief summary part 1 is a work in progress: last edited in March 2019

 It is important to advise newcomers to absentjustice.com that various exhibits are linked in the text: for example, Front Page Part One File No/1, Main Evidence File No/3 or Prologue Evidence File 1-A to 1-C. Clicking on these links with your cursor will automatically open a PDF of the exhibit.
 By using this method and following the various file nos discussed in our various pages (see menu bar above) you will be able to verify our story.
 Without those documents, most people would really struggle to believe these appalling events actually happened in a government-endorsed arbitration process.

-My name is Alan Smith.
-My story starts in 1987 when I decided my life at sea, where I had spent the previous 20 years, was over.
+My name is Alan Smith My story page started in 1987 when I decided my life at sea, where I had spent the previous 20 years, was over.
 I needed an occupation to see me through to my retirement years and beyond.
-I had always dreamed of running a holiday camp similar to the Butlins Bognor Regis – Wikipedia I had experienced in my boyhood England.
+I had always dreamed of running a holiday camp.

 Imagine my delight when I saw the Cape Bridgewater Holiday Camp and Convention Centre advertised for sale in The Age.
 It was located in rural Victoria, near the small maritime port of Portland.
 Everything seemed perfect.
 I performed my ‘due diligence’ to ensure that the business was sound; or at least, all of the due diligence I was aware I needed to perform.
 Who would have thought to check whether the phones worked?
 Within a week of taking over the business in February 1988, I knew I had a problem.
 Customers and suppliers alike were saying they had tried to call and couldn’t get through to me.